-In the past couple of years, the military haircut has become more and more popular.
-Until recently, it was reserved for the military men themselves.
-Still, seeing as the internet helps spread fashion trends like wildfire, the military haircut has seeped into the general consciousness as a thing of style and coolness.
+Until recently, the military haircut was reserved only for military men.
+Still, seeing as the internet helps spread fashion trends like wildfire, military haircut styles have seeped into the general consciousness as a thing of style and coolness.

-Therefore, the military haircut has now breached the borders of simple and useful hairstyles for men.
+Therefore, the military cut has now breached the borders of simple and useful hairstyles for men.
 Consequently, it has become a statement cut, speaking of masculinity, ruggedness, and glamour.
-With that idea in mind, here are 60 military haircut ideas to help you jump on the trend.
+With that idea in mind, here are some of the best military cut ideas to help you jump on the trend.

 #1.
 The Burr Military Haircut